zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 This package provides a simple and easy-to-use Python wrapper for [libCZI] - a cross-platform C++ library to read and write multi-dimensional CZI image documents.

-- At the moment, **pylibCZIrw** completely abstracts away the subblock concept, both in the reading and in the writing APIs.
-- If pylibCZIrw is extended in the future to support subblock-based access (e.g. accessing acquisition tiles), this API must not be altered.
 - The core concept of pylibCZIrw is focussing on reading and writing 2D image planes by specifying the dimension indices and its location in order to only read or write **what is really needed**.

 The basic usage can be inferred from this sample notebook:&nbsp;